 - Auditing functionality, using the host system's syslog capabilities.
-(In addition, a concept called "high-speed logging" (HSL) allows TMM instances to send certain log traffic directly to external audit servers.) - Time stamping, using NTP servers to obtain accurate time stamps and maintain the system clock - Management functionality, presented to consumers via a dedicated shell providing a command line interface (traffic management shell, "tmsh") that can be reached by administrators via SSH (OpenSSH_5.3p1); and via a web GUI ("Configuration Utility"), a SOAP protocol interface ("iControl API"), or REST interface ("iControl REST API") that can be reached through a network interface via HTTPS.
+(In addition, a concept called "high-speed logging" (HSL) allows TMM instances to send certain log traffic directly to external audit servers.) - Time stamping - Management functionality, presented to consumers via a dedicated shell providing a command line interface (traffic management shell, "tmsh") that can be reached by administrators via SSH (OpenSSH_5.3p1); and via a web GUI ("Configuration Utility"), a SOAP protocol interface ("iControl API"), or REST interface ("iControl REST API") that can be reached through a network interface via HTTPS.
 Those management interfaces are implemented in the background by a central management control program daemon (mcpd) that provides configuration information to individual TOE parts and coordinates its persistent storage. - Authentication functionality is enforced on all administrative interfaces.
-Administrative interfaces implement an internal password-based repository for authentication of administrative users. - Cryptographic algorithms provided by OpenSSL (OpenSSL1.0.11-fips 15 Jan 2015).

-• Individual daemons introduced by BIG-IP packages, such as the modules implementing the LTM and APM logic.
+Administrative interfaces implement an internal password-based repository for authentication of administrative users. - Cryptographic algorithms provided by OpenSSL (OpenSSL1.0.11-fips 15 Jan 2015). - Individual daemons introduced by BIG-IP packages, such as the modules implementing the LTM and AFM logic.